duckduckgo/iOS/.github/PULL_REQUEST_TEMPLATE.md

 **Description**:

 <!--
 If at any point it isn't actively being worked on/ready for review/otherwise moving forward strongly consider closing it (or not opening it in the first place).
-If you decide not to close it, make sure it's labelled to make it clear the PRs state and comment with more information.
-You can use `DO NOT MERGE` label and/or convert the PR into Draft.
+If you decide not to close it, use Draft PR while work is still in progress or use `DO NOT MERGE` label to clarify the PRs state and comment with more information.
 -->

 **Steps to test this PR**: